Seema refuses to blame Chippa despite job snub, Eymael fiasco | Goal.com

 Seema refuses to blame Chippa despite job snub, Eymael fiasco

-New Black Leopards assistant coach Lehlohonolo Seema says he is “not angry” after job security assurances by his former club Chippa United, only to be fired and immediately replaced controversial Luc Eymael.
+New Black Leopards assistant coach Lehlohonolo Seema says he is “not angry” after receiving job security assurances by his former club Chippa United, only to be fired and immediately replaced by the controversial Luc Eymael.

 After Seema announced he was guaranteed that his job was safe by Chippa owner Siviwe Mpengesi, he was, however, suspended a day later before subsequently being shown the exit door.